| |

 teenagers to people in their 80's goes ice

 racing.
-From professional road racers to people with no race experience.
-The
+From professional road racers to

 level of comraderie and help found